 Then, choose More > Connect more apps.
 Select the app you need & grant all the permissions.
 Now when you right click on the archive, you’ll be able to unzip the files in your Google Drive account.

-It's not the most elegant solution but it is an easy way to deal with Google Drive taking forever to upload your files.
+It's not the most elegant solution but it is an easy way to deal with the Google Drive limit taking forever to process your uploaded files.

 Try the Drive Uploader app

-Using Drive Uploader is another simple, but effective way to speed up your Google Drive.
+Using Drive Uploader is another simple, but effective way to speed up your Google Drive upload.
 This is an easy-to-use & safe app, designed to receive large volumes of info & upload them to your Google Drive.
-Interestingly, the sender doesn’t have to be a Drive user.
+Interestingly, the sender doesn’t have to be a Google Drive user.

 First, sign up or login into the app.
 (You can connect to your Google Drive to do it automatically.)
 Then, click Create an uploader: